roocs/rook/README.rst

 Rook is a Web Processing Service (WPS) of the roocs project to allow remote operations like subsetting on climate model data.
+This service provides a one-to-one mapping to the operations available in the daops_ library based on xarray.

 Documentation
 -------------